Your cancer may be advanced when it is first diagnosed. Or it may come back some time after you are first treated.

 - How close they are to major blood vessels

-For secondary bowel cancer, the aim of chemotherapy is to help you feel better.
+For metastatic bowel cancer, the aim of chemotherapy is to help you feel better.
 If however, you are unhappy about the side effects, you do not have to continue with the treatment.

 Your oncologist will arrange a scan before you start treatment and again three months later.
 Your oncologist can measure the tumour on the scan and so will be able to see how well the treatment is working.
 The tumour may have become smaller or larger or remained the same size.